Resonanz/Code-Snippets/README.md

         --windowed stops a console (debug?) from opening --onefile generates a single .exe (Windows) or ...?
 Mac Linux???
         --upx-dir (if not specified, pyinstaller searches the execution path)

+### Setting up Python in VSCode
+* **IMPORTANT** VSCode and PyCharm are a nightmare to figure out in terms of paths and virtual environments.
+It is critical in VSCode that the Python interpreter be set correctly to the Python.exe file inside the venv, so that the interpreter shown in VSCode (bottom left corner) is like this:
+	Python X.X.X 64-bit ('venv-name': venv) where venv-name is the Folder name (NOT 'venv')

+* VSCode can be used to Run and Debug Python code.
+Click the Run and Debug icon on the LHS pane and click "create a launch.json file" and select "Python file" from the top of the list.

+* PowerShell has security !!!
+So open a PowerShell as Administrator and enter the following, answering "y" (doesn't appear to require "yes to all"):

+	    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine

+* Note that even if you have a venv configured and activated (shown in bottom left corner of VS Code), the console will not be in that venv.
+So, using pip to install packages will not put those packages into the venv.
+You need to activate the venv for the session by running in \Scripts folded the activate.ps1 (PowerShell) or activate.bat (DOS shell).